 May 2nd Update:

 Passive recreation at a safe social distance is now permitted in our state parks and forests.
-Remember that all state park buildings, facilities, and restrooms remain closed to the public.
+Most state park buildings and facilities remain closed to the public.
+Restrooms have opened and you can check the state park webpage for more information.
 Parking lots are limited to 50% capacity.
 Face masks are encouraged.
 Please be safe and respectful so we can keep the parks open.
-Read this NJ.com article.

 If you see illegal activity (ORV abuse, illegal dumping) call 1-877-WARN-DEP and press option 2.
 The parks and forests are under more pressure now than ever and we need to help protect them.